TurboGears/tg2docs/docs/main/ToscaWidgets/Creation.rst

 individual values to child widgets.
 A similar system works for parameters, but you have to do .child_args.

-.. todo:: check this (.child_args), it's been a while
+.. todo:: Difficulty: Easy. check this (.child_args), it's been a while

 .. _Buffet: http://projects.dowski.com/projects/buffet

-.. todo:: add section on params
+.. todo:: Difficulty: Medium. add section on params
-.. todo:: add section on update_params
+.. todo:: Difficulty: Medium. add section on update_params
-.. todo:: add section about the javascript callbacks
+.. todo:: Difficulty: Medium. add section about the javascript callbacks